We got broadcast excellence as you've come to know, love, and expect.

 Why do we have to be dictated to by them?

-I think somebody ought to try to look at them and say, Well, how do we know the mud ducks are there?
+I think somebody ought to try to look at them and say, well, how do we know the mud ducks are there?

-Because all they want is clean water and clean air and lots of fish and uh animals and uh no pollution and no global warming, and how can we oppose that?
+Because all they want is clean water and clean air and lots of fishies and animals and no pollution and no global warming.

-If we oppose that, oh, you want the fish to die, do you?
+Oh, you want the fish to die?

-Oh, you want people to drink stinking water, you want people to breathe dirty, you want people to die.
+Oh, you want people to drink stinking water.

 I mean, the truth is, shouldn't Jesse Jackson be canned?